 Advanced planning and knowing how to protect buildings in these areas can lessen the devastation of a wildland fire.
 There are several safety precautions that you can take to reduce the risk of fire losses.
 Protecting your home from wildfire is your responsibility.
 To reduce the risk, you'll need to consider the fire resistance of your home, the topography of your property and nature of the vegetation close by.

 Know How to Protect Yourself, Your Family, and Property

 - Design and landscape your home with wildfire safety in mind by selecting materials and plans that can help contain a fire rather than fuel it.

 - Use fire-resistant or non-combustible materials on the roof and exterior structure of the dwelling.
 Alternatively, treat wood or combustible material used in roofs, siding, decking, or trim with UL-approved fire-retardant chemicals.

 - Plant fire-resistant shrubs and trees.
 For example, hardwood trees are less flammable than pine, evergreen, eucalyptus or fir trees.

-- Within this area, you can take steps to reduce potential exposure to flames and radiant heat.
+By creating a 30 to 100-foot safety zone around your home, you can take steps to reduce potential exposure to flames and radiant heat.
 Homes built in pine forests should have a minimum safety zone of 100 feet.
-If your home sits on a steep slope, standard protective measures may not suffice.
+If your home sits on a steep slope, more radical protective measures may be required.
 Contact your local fire department or forestry office for additional information.

 - Rake leaves, dead limbs, and twigs and discard them away from your home.
 Clear all flammable vegetation.